-At DFW Turfgrass Science, our Director has a Golf Course Management & Turfgrass Science degree.
+At DFW Turfgrass Science, our Director has a degree in Turfgrass Science & Golf Course Management.
 And while we know degrees don't count as much as work experience, we also have that covered.
-Our Director spent his early childhood years splitting time working at his mother's farm and at the various golf courses his dad was a superintendent at in Kansas.
-That said, he has spent the last 25+ years living in Central & North Texas, learning the unique challenges we have with overplanted trees, alkaline clay soils, rock, fire ants, seven different fungal diseases, chinch bugs, scale, rampant irrigation coverage problems, humidity, and blast-furnace summer heat.
+Our Director spent his early childhood splitting time between his mother's wheat farm and the various golf courses his dad was superintendent of in Kansas.
+That said, he has spent the last 25+ years living in Central & North Texas, learning the unique challenges we have with HOAs mandating the overplanting of trees, very alkaline clay soils, caliche and rock, fire ants, seven different fungal and soil-borne diseases, chinch bugs, scale, grubs, rampant irrigation coverage problems, humidity, and blast-furnace summer heat.
 You can read more about our Director here: About - DFW Turfgrass Science LLC.

-Pricing for Disease & Soil Testing - Pricing for Lawn Grass Consultant in North Texas
+Pricing for Residential Lawn Specialist Consulting in North Texas

 Our residential lawn consultant package includes the following services: